DevelMango/mango/doc/zmq.md

 ## Remarks

-From the perspective of enmanetd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into enmanetd directly.
+From the perspective of mangod, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into mangod directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it